mklemersson/block-chain-event-collector/README.md

 docker compose up -d db db_test
 ```

+> If you change the .env files, make sure to restart the database since the docker compose file uses its information.

 ### Running

 First, update the `.env` file to ensure you have the proper env vars available.